 Click on Browse to locate the file on your computer.

 Click on Upload to submit the file.

+Note: When uploading an Excel file the system will only look at the first tab of data.
+If there is a blank data load or data appears to be missing, a good check is to confirm the data is present on the first sheet of the excel file that is being uploaded.

 1.2 Format Checker Results

 This page provides the format checker results of the upload to Data Pipeline.
 If any of the uploaded file fields doesn’t meet the requirements then the result will be displayed as “Fail” else the result will show up as “Pass”.